jravinder/workshop/README.md

 Installation Instructions

-## Setting up the development environment to run Otracker-Webapp
+## Setting up the development environment

 ### Install JDK
 Before you can start using Grails you will need to install a Java SDK (not just a JRE) and set the JAVA_HOME environment variable to the location of that SDK